Rush (band): 1968–1974: Early years and debut album

 The debut album, Rush, was released in March 1974; the initial pressing of 3,500 copies quickly sold out.
 It went on to peak at No. 86 on the RPM Top Albums chart.
-Most critics considered the album highly derivative of Led Zeppelin.
-It saw a limited release until it was picked up by Donna Halper, a music director and DJ at rock station WMMS in Cleveland, Ohio.
-She added "Working Man" to the station's regular playlist and the song's blue-collar theme resonated with hard rock fans in the predominantly working class city.
-In June 1974, Danniels signed Rush to the American booking agency ATI, of which executive Ira Blacker sent a copy of Rush to Mercury Records.
-The record caught the attention of A&R man Cliff Burnstein, who signed Rush with a $75,000 advance as part of a $200,000 deal.
+Most critics considered the album to be highly derivative of Led Zeppelin.
+It had a limited release until it was picked up by Donna Halper, a music director and DJ at rock station WMMS in Cleveland, Ohio.
+She added "Working Man" to the station's regular playlist, and the song's blue-collar theme resonated with hard rock fans in the predominantly working class city.
+In June 1974, Danniels signed Rush to American Talent International (ATI), an American booking agency, and ATI executive Ira Blacker sent a copy of Rush to Mercury Records.
+The record caught the attention of Cliff Burnstein in A&R, who signed Rush with a $75,000 advance as part of a $200,000 deal.

-Following a series of Canadian dates, Rutsey played his last gig with the band on July 25, 1974.
-His preference for more straightforward rock was incompatible with the more complex music that Lifeson and Lee had written, and Lee recalled Rutsey had a general distaste for life as a touring musician.
-His type 1 diabetes caused further complications, as he required frequent hospital visits to have tests and receive insulin.
-For several weeks prior to his departure Rutsey's health was too critical for him to perform, leaving Rush to continue with a substitute drummer, Jerry Fielding.
+After a series of Canadian dates, Rutsey played his last gig with the band on July 25.
+His preference for more straightforward rock was incompatible with the more complex music that Lifeson and Lee had written, and Lee recalled that Rutsey had a general distaste for life as a touring musician.
+His Type 1 diabetes caused further complications, as he required frequent hospital visits to have tests and receive insulin.
+Since October 1973, Rutsey had often been unable to perform due to his health; in the months prior to his departure, Rush temporarily replaced him with drummer, Gerry Fielding.